-Appeals and Informal Review Process

-Applicants who receive a denial may request an informal review of the decision within ten (10) calendar days of the date on the certified denial notice.
+Appeals and Informal Review Process: Applicants who receive a denial may request an informal review of the decision within ten (10) calendar days of the date on the certified denial notice.

-- Requests for review must be submitted in writing to the management office. - Housing Kitsap will schedule a review and respond with a written outcome within ten (10) business days of the review meeting or documentation submission.
+Requests for review must be submitted in writing to the management office.

+Housing Kitsap will schedule a review and respond with a written outcome within ten (10) business days of the review meeting or documentation submission.

-If the denial is upheld, the applicant may reapply at a later date if their circumstances have changed, and they are otherwise eligible.
+If the denial is upheld, the applicant may reapply at a later date if their circumstances have changed and they are otherwise eligible.

-Reinstatement

-Applicants may be reinstated to the waitlist if:
+Reinstatement: Applicants may be reinstated if:

-- The denial resulted from Housing Kitsap error, or - The applicant provides new or corrected information, or

-• The applicant demonstrates a qualifying hardship or submits a reasonable accommodation request, and that request is approved, which may change the original determination.
+- The denial resulted from Housing Kitsap error, or - The applicant provides new or corrected information, or - The applicant demonstrates a qualifying hardship or submits a reasonable accommodation request that changes the original determination